anderfernandes/better-dracula/README.md

 ## Development

-This theme extends the official Dracula theme with a pure black background for improved contrast and reduced eye strain in dark environments.
+This theme extends the official Dracula theme with a pure better background for improved contrast and reduced eye strain in dark environments.

 ## License